 While there are many animals from which skin is obtained; cow, lamb and calf skins are the big ones.

 Cowhide is known for strength, toughness and is extremely durable.
 Men’s Biker jackets are mostly made using a cowhide.
 On the other hand, lambskin is extremely soft and supple but very expensive, often used for premium products.

-As it has both properties: softness and durability – Calfskin, of a young cow, is more expensive than lamb.
+As it has both properties: softness and durability – The calfskin, of a young cow, is more expensive than lamb.